Aarron8899/rub-x-website/README.md

-# Rub-X Website
+# Rub-X Homepage

-This is the official website for Rub-X hosted on GitHub Pages.
+This is the official homepage for Rub-X, an affordable, scalable automation solution for rubber harvesting.